wttech/AEM-Rules-for-SonarQube/README.md

 Below you will find descriptions of all rules available in **AEM Rules for SonarQube** plugin.

 - **HTL-6** Usage of HTML comments should be avoided if possible
-  - If you want to place comments regarding your code, make sure they don't display to end users.
+  - If you want to place comments regarding your code, make sure they don't display to the end users.

 ## Good practices